a8hok/a8hok/README.md

 👉  Live in Banglore, India 🇮🇳.

-👉  Choose to be optimistic 😃.
+👉  Choose to be Optimistic 😃.

 👉  Big fan of Breaking Bad 📺.